Islington CAMHS in Schools

 - Additional Information for Schools and Other Professionals

 Over the past few years we have been developing our CAMHS services in Islington to try make it easier for all children, young people and families who need CAMHS support, whatever their background, to get to us.
-As well as holding clinics all over the borough, we have been developing our links with local schools with the intention of making support for the mental health and emotional well being of children and young people less of a stigma.
+As well as holding clinics all over the borough, we have been developing our links with local schools with the intention of making support for the mental health and emotional well being of young people less of a stigma.

 How the CAMHS time in each school is used is very varied and is developed through discussion with senior staff in each school.
 It can include: